Snowcone-Labs/iceblink/CONTRIBUTING.md

 ## App

 1. Move into the `app` folder
+2. TODO: write this
-2. ???
-Develop the app maybe
+3. Develop the app or something
+4. `npx expo start`
+5. Press `w`
+6. It should open in browser

 ## Sync server